2012 MAZDA CX-5

 The CX-5 and the Mazda3 SP20 SkyActiv will also be the first Mazda models to feature i-stop, the company’s new idling stop system.

 Australian dates for the CX-5 have not been announced, but an early 2012 launch has been confirmed.

 Officially titled the 64th Internationale Automobil-Ausstellung (IAA), the Frankfurt Motor Show will open to the press on September 13 and 14, and to the public from September 15 through 25, 2011.

-Filed under: Featured, Mazda, frankfurt motor show, News, mazda cx-5, mazda skyactiv, mazda skyactiv-g, mazda skyactiv-d, family, Advice, special-featured, 2011 frankfurt motor show, fms, 2011 fms, skyactiv, mazda cx-5 skyactiv, mazda cx
+Filed under: Featured, Mazda, motor show, frankfurt motor show, News, mazda cx-5, mazda skyactiv, mazda skyactiv-g, mazda skyactiv-d, family, Advice, special-featured, 2011 frankfurt motor show, fms, 2011 fms, skyactiv, mazda cx-5 skyactiv, mazda cx